UK49s lottery tax

 • The remaining 4% goes to operating costs, including the costs of competitive salary packages for employees.

-2. Taxes on lottery winnings:
+2. Taxes on lottery winnings

 3. How much tax do you pay if you win a lottery?

-4. Taxes on saving account:
+4. Taxes on savings account

 Despite lottery winnings enjoying a non-taxable status, it is highly probable that once you deposit your winnings into your bank account you will have to pay taxes in the interest accrued which will be counted as income tax.
 This could happen by HMRC levying taxes on your savings account.
-Your independent saving account ISA is limited to Euro 15,240, per year, which is sure to be a tiny fraction of your jackpot winnings.
-So if you choose to deposit anything of above that, your winnings will be liable to capital gains tax.
-In this scenario there are only two options that present themselves to you; either you put the winnings in a non-interest savings account, or you invest the money into some that in non-taxable.
+Your independent savings account ISA is limited to Euro 15,240, per year, which is sure to be a tiny fraction of your jackpot winnings.
+So if you choose to deposit anything above that, your winnings will be liable to capital gains tax.
+In this scenario there are only two options that present themselves to you; either you put the winnings in a non-interest savings account, or you invest the money into something that is non-taxable.

 However, if you are a resident of another country, you may be liable to pay taxes on your UK49s winnings in your home country.
 It is important to check the tax laws of your home country to determine if you are liable to pay tax on your winnings.